 Tips - Interviews

-Getting an apprenticeship is the same as getting a job.
-If your application is successful you will be interviewed and you may be asked to take tests to see if you’re the right person.
-You’ll need to sell yourself and convince the employer that their apprenticeship is right for you
+If your application is successful you will be interviewed and you may be asked to take tests to see if you’re the right person for the job.
+You’ll need to sell yourself and convince the employer that their apprenticeship is right for you.

-- Research the employer and what the apprenticeship will entail.
+- Research the employer and what the apprenticeship will involve.